-- P = Permitted. - CSU = Permitted with Community Service Use approval subject to provisions of Section 19.904.
-Type III review required to establish a new CSU or for major modification of an existing CSU.
-Type I review required for a minor modification of an existing CSU. - CU = Permitted with conditional use approval subject to the provisions of Section 19.905.
+- P = Permitted. - N = Prohibited.

+- CU = Permitted with conditional use approval subject to the provisions of Section 19.905.
 Type III review required to establish a new CU or for major modification of an existing CU.
 Type I review required for a minor modification of an existing CU. - 1.
 The limit of 4 consecutive row houses established in 19.505.5 does not apply in the GMU zone.
 In the GMU zone, there is no limit on the number of consecutive row houses. - 2.
-Repair oriented uses are permitted in the GMU Zone only when conducted within a completely enclosed building. - 3.
-Day care and childcare uses are limited to 5,000 sq. ft. - 4.
+Residential uses built as part of a vertical mixed-use building are not subject to conditional use review. - 3.
+In the NMU Zone, unless otherwise specified in this section, all non-residential uses listed in Table 19.303.2 shall be no greater than 10,000 square feet in area per use.
+A non-residential use greater than 10,000 square feet in area may be approved through a conditional use review pursuant to Section 19.905. - 24.
+Repair oriented uses are permitted in the GMU Zone only when conducted within a completely enclosed building. - 35.
+Day care and childcare uses are limited to 5,000 sq. ft. - 6.
+Medical marijuana facilities shall meet the following standards: - a.
+As set forth by Oregon Administrative Rules, a medical marijuana facility shall not be located within 1,000 ft of the real property comprising a public or private elementary, secondary, or career school attended primarily by minors or within 1,000 ft of another medical marijuana facility. - b.
+A medical marijuana facility shall not be co-located with another business. - c.
+Display of marijuana or marijuana products that are visible from outside of the facility is prohibited. - d, The hours of operation for medical marijuana facilities shall be limited to the hours between 8:00 a.m. and 10:00 p.m. - 4.7.
 Manufacturing and production uses are limited to 5,000 sq ft in floor area per use on the ground floor and are only permitted when associated with, and accessory to, a related retail oriented sales or eating/drinking establishment use.
 For purposes of this subsection, manufacturing and production involve goods that are sold or distributed beyond or outside of the associated on-site eating or drinking establishment or retail trade use.
 For example, a brewing facility that distributes or sells its products elsewhere would be considered a manufacturing and production use, while a restaurant kitchen that prepares food that is purchased on-site would not be considered manufacturing or production.